The Challenge of Spiritual Sacrifice in a Faith-Based Marriage

 I had been wronged, I figured, and I was going to set the record straight.
 The more I thought about my perceived injustice, throughout the day, the madder I got.

 Not wanting to get off track or distracted while taking my husband to task, I decided to jot out a quick outline.
 I wanted to make sure I covered my main points, without getting off topic.

 Six pages later, my outline had become a novella, and I was loaded for bear.
 I waited to pounce on my unwitting victim.

 After he came home, I calmly began my speech, starting with point number one.
-By the time I reached my second bullet point, the fury was loosed, and I was blasting him from left and right with each of my well thought out topics.
+By the time I reached my second bullet point, my fury was loosed, and I was blasting him from the left and right with each of my well thought out topics.

 We made it through the argument, both of us hurting and confused.
 And then the business dinner, just a few nights later.

 As our friend and associate innocently inquired about our marriage, we looked at each other, unsure how to respond.

 It was then that he quipped with a smile, "Marriage is usually difficult and irksome.
 Only love can make it easy, and perfect love can make it a joy."